AdKnow/AdKnow/README.md

 I work across the functions and focus on writing clean, maintainable code.

 ## 💡 My Projects:
+* An Agentic AI Workflow for automated & passive Data Analytics useful for small scale businesses.
 * A Collaborative Desktop Coding Platform, deployable on LAN.
 * Parallel HyperLogLog Algorithm Implementation in C++ using OpenMP and OpenMPI.
 * Scalable Node/Express.js backend server for a case management system.
 * Parallel Multilevel Job Scheduler with load balancing in C++.
 * Time Series Forecasting models for Class divided Sequences using variations on LSTMs.
-(Ongoing Research Project)
+(Research Project)
+* A Survey on Agentic AI in Data Science.
+(Research Project)
 * RAG Model that integrates with several APIs to give real time actionable insights to farmers -> Hackathon Project.
 * Open Source Contributions.
 ---